Project title: The Future of the European Patent Judicial Design in the Light of the Harmonising Role of the CJEU

 Researcher: Tamar Khuchua

 Tamar Khuchua obtained a Master of Laws degree within the European Business Law programme from Lund University in Sweden and has been awarded a Swedish Institute scholarship.
 She holds a Bachelor of Laws degree from Tbilisi State University in Georgia.
 Tamar’s main research interest has been the intersection of human rights and business law with the focus on European IP and competition law.
-As a student, Tamar has participated in various international conferences in Georgia and Sweden and has won numerous prizes for her successful performances.
-Apart from her native Georgian language, Tamar speaks five foreign languages (English, Russian, Swedish, Armenian and a little French).
+During the university years, Tamar has participated in various international conferences in Georgia and abroad and has won numerous prizes for her successful performances.
+Apart from her native Georgian language, Tamar speaks five foreign languages (English, Russian, French, Armenian and a little Swedish).

 ‘Different ‘Rules of the Game’ – Impact of National Court Systems on Patent Litigation in the EU and the Need for New Perspectives’, Journal of Intellectual Property, Information Technology and E-Commerce Law (2019)